ollyholly/bank-tech-test/README.md

 # Bank Tech Test (Week 10 at Makers Academy)

+A command line app that can help user create bank account, make deposits, withdraw money and print the account statement.
+<br><br>

 ## How to Install

 Describe how to install and run your code and tests.